ben-wilson-github/bw_tools/docs/index.rst

 2.0.3
 Fixed toolbar sometimes not loading correctly
-Updated tooltips
+Fixed toolbar returning null pointer after a package has been unloaded Updated tooltips
 Fixed on hover for icons
-layout graph mainline min threshold is now correctly calculated optimize graph no longer deleted nodes connected to the same input node, but different properties
+layout graph mainline min threshold is now correctly calculated optimize graph no longer deleted nodes connected to the same input node, but different properties optimize graph no longer throws error when optimising uniform color nodes directly connected to an output node

 .. toctree::
     :maxdepth: 1